Namwenyo/test2/README.md

 **Note:**

-Migration workflows are crucial in production applications because they allow safe, version-controlled schema changes without losing existing data or breaking the application.
+Migration workflows are crucial in production applications because they allow safe, version controlled schema changes without losing existing data or breaking the application.

 **Question 3: Eager Loading with Relationships**